Hi Year 3!

 The Year 3 Team

-We hope you enjoy some of our photos?
+We had such a lot of fun with our learning and hope you enjoy looking at some of our photographs?

 In guided reading, we are looking at reading skills and the fluency of the children when reading aloud.
 This skill is key to be embedded as it will allow better access to the kinds of texts that we will be working on this year and beyond.